jockehewh/xcms/README.md

 __1. A listing of your components:__

-On the left side of the screen is a list of your components filtred by framework.
+On the left side of the screen is a list of your components filtred by projects.
 Each component has its css linked to it.
 So a "myJS.js" file will have a "myJS.css" file linked to it.
 Use the CSS editor to add your css and as an example with "myJS.js" to use your CSS you will do: